 The Lancelin Sand Dunes

-Head north of Perth to the Lancelin dunes for a taste of adventure and a shot of adrenaline.
+Head north of Perth to the Lancelin dunes for adventure and adrenaline.
 Sandboarding down massive 45-degree angle dunes, the largest in Western Australia, is available here.
 Ride a dirt bike or four-wheel drive through the sand.
 You’ll be rewarded with a panoramic view of Lancelin, surrounding farmland, sand hills, and coastline from the peaks.
 Dawn and dusk provide some of the best views.

 It takes around an hour and a half (121.9 km) via Mitchell Fwy/State Route 2 and State Route 60 to reach Lancelin from Perth.

-The Lancelin Sand Dunes are located in the North of Perth and are ideal for those who are in constant search of adventure in their lives.
-There are huge 45-degree angle dunes in which you can enjoy sandboarding with the use of a dirt bike or a four-wheel-drive vehicle.
-Go to the top of the peak and be rewarded for your efforts with the spectacular view of Lancelin with its farmland as well as the coastline.
+The Lancelin Sand Dunes are located in the North of Perth and are ideal for those constantly searching for adventure.
+There are massive 45-degree angle dunes where you can enjoy sandboarding using a dirt bike or a four-wheel-drive vehicle.
+Go to the top of the peak and be rewarded for your efforts with the spectacular view of Lancelin with its farmland and the coastline.